 Therefore, if a drinking establishment serves alcohol to a person who is already visibly intoxicated, it may be held liable for any injuries and damages caused by the intoxicated person to third parties later on.
 This is the basic rule of dram shop and liquor liability law.

 “In theory, it sounds too simple, but as you dig deeper into the details, things are getting a lot more confusing,” says our Philadelphia dram shop and liquor liability lawyer at the Dan Doyle Law Group.

 Let’s face, selling alcohol to an overly intoxicated person is easy money for the establishment.
 The bartender has the freedom to pour into the intoxicated customer’s drink whatever is cheaper (though selling it as an expensive drink).
 In addition to that, there is a high likelihood that an intoxicated customer will tip very well or pay much more than necessary.

 Not to mention that intoxicated customers do not know when to stop once they have already crossed the line, which means the drinking establishment can serve that customer more drinks than a sober person would reasonably be expected to order.
 And the intoxicated person will pay for it all at the end of the night, as he or she will most likely not be able to recall how much he/she actually consumed.

-And while there are many legal challenges when it comes to handling dram shop and liquor liability cases in Philadelphia or elsewhere in Pennsylvania, our lawyers say the biggest one remains defining what it really means to be “visibly intoxicated.”
+And while there are many legal challenges when it comes to handling dram shop and liquor liability cases in Philadelphia or elsewhere in Pennsylvania, our expert lawyers say the biggest one remains defining what it really means to be “visibly intoxicated.”

 While everyone would like to consider himself or herself an expert in spotting signs of intoxication (slurred speech, leaning against the bar for support, fumbling with the wallet or money, swaying while attempting to stand still, etc.), it is important to note that these signs vary greatly from one person to another.